 – NYE Celebration w/ Spaceface, Young Avenue Deli, Dec.
 31, 9 p.m – 1 a.m., $10 presale, $15 at door, 21+

 Spaceface has been throwing laser rock shows in Memphis for the past several years, with each one dreamier than the last.
 If this show is even half as debaucherous as its Facebook event details says it’ll be, then it’ll be worth the $10.
 3D glasses, photo booths, lasers, confetti, $2 beer, kissing, and champagne?
 Let’s get weird.

-The Schwag will perform three sets of Grateful Dead music at Growlers.
+The Schwag will be performing three sets of Grateful Dead music at Growlers.
 If you like hula hooping in public and you’re into your party favors being a little more fun than hors d’oeuvres and champagne, hit this up.